atomicframeworks/deferScripts.js/README.md

 ## Installation
 Include the source script in your html via a script block (A) OR via an external script file reference (B). <br>

-Using a script block will be faster because it prevents a network request to fetch the file.
+Using a script block will be faster because due to the fact it does not require a network request to fetch the file.

-#### A - Using a script block
+##### A) Using a script block

 ```js
 <script type="text/javascript">